gabrielsoltz/metahub/README.md

 HTML Reports are interactive in many ways: You can add/remove columns, you can sort and filter by any column, and you can also download that data to xlsx, csv, html and json.
 Meaning you can manipulate the htnml report in a lot of different ways.

 You can customize the MetaChecks and MetaTags to use as columns headers using the options `--write-meta-tags-columns` and `--write-meta-checks-columns` as a list of columns.
 If the MetaChecks or MetaTags you specified as columns doesn't exist for the affected resource, they will be empty.
 You need to be running MetaHub with the options `--meta-checks` or `--meta-tags` to be able to fill those columns.
+If you don't specify columns, all MetaChecks and all MetaTags that appear in your outputs will be used as columns (if they are enable `--meta-checks --meta-tags`)

 For example you can enable MetaTags and add "Owner" and "Environment" as columns to your report using: